HTML: All Elements from HTML 3.2 to XHTML 2.0

-I just created an continuously updated index of all elements specified by HTML 3.2, HTML 4.01 (covering all document types), XHTML 1.0 Strict, XHTML 1.1, HTML 5, and XHTML 2.0, even though the latter three specifications are not stable yet.
-It is intended to provide an overview on former and current HTML development.
+I just created an continuously updated index of all elements specified by HTML 3.2, HTML 4.01 (covering all document types), XHTML 1.0 Strict, XHTML 1.1, HTML 5, and XHTML 2.0, even though the latter three specifications aren’t stable yet.
+It’s intended to provide an overview on HTML development.

-Please note that quite a few XHTML 2.0 elements are related to the XForms Module.
-Also, this index might introduce element references (links) as well as highlighting of deprecated elements one day, but this has not been seen critical for an overview yet.
-You may of course cast your vote, though.
+Please note that quite a few XHTML 2.0 elements are from the XForms Module.
+Then, this index may later feature links to elements as well as highlighting of deprecated elements, but I didn’t deem this critical for the overview yet.
+You can leave your vote.

 Update (July 3, 2007)